 Integrating digital assessments is one of many ways in which you can boost the quality of your teaching practice.
 Digital assessments allow you to improve the quality of your tests and to work more efficiently and effectively.

 Various types of software are available for online assessments.
 The test applications TestVision Online, SOWISO and Maple TA are centrally offered and managed at the AUAS.

 Digital tests benefit both students and lecturers.
 Digital tests resonate and connect more with students: evaluations show that they would rather type than write and that they appreciate variety in the types of question asked.
 In addition, a literature study (in dutch) shows that when used correctly, digital tests have a positive effect on test quality.
 Both summative and formative tests can be administered online.
-The assessment tool TestVision gives AUAS lecturers insight into test questions and previously conducted tests, enabling systematic improvement of test quality.
+Formative tests can be administered independently of time and place.

 - Gain access to your test questions and test results anywhere and any time.

 - Use a workflow to safeguard the ‘two pairs of eyes’ principle.

 - Add tags (metatags) to the test questions, for example the level of knowledge: Bloom’s taxonomy – Application

 - Automatically generate tests, based on the blueprint and database.